 CURE was established in 1975 as a grassroots organization with one crystal-clear mission: to save lives.
 At the time, the survival rate of children with cancer was a bleak ten percent.
 Our founders were determined to change that.
 With a very real sense of urgency, we focused on improving the care and quality of life – of children with cancer.

 Since then, CURE has helped increase the childhood cancer survival rate to 80%.
 While that may sound impressive, it’s not good enough.
 Nothing less than 100% will ever be good enough.
 That’s why CURE is passionately focused on supporting research.
 It’s through research that we’ll find the cure for childhood cancer – and reach that 100% survival rate goal we’re so committed to.
+In addition to funding research, CURE has also made a commitment to supporting patients and their families through this life-changing journey.
+From providing outreach upon initial diagnosis to offer counseling, meals, and emergency financial assistance, CURE is there for our families.
+For life.

 What exactly does CURE fund?